Microsoft (formally Office) 365

 Microsoft Publisher only comes with the PC version.

-Yes, Office 365 is a monthly subscription service.
-There are many different packages depending on your companies needs and the size of your organisation.
-The very Basic Package with Email and online Access to Office Apps is Office 365 Essentials.
-The next package up is Office 365 Business Premium.
+Yes, Microsoft 365 is a monthly subscription service.
+There are many different packages depending on your company’s needs and the size of your organisation.
+The very Basic Package with Email and online Access to Apps is Microsoft 365 Business Basic.
+The next package up is Microsoft 365 Business Standard.
 If you have over 300 employees, require the larger 100GB mailboxes or more advanced data protection with advanced data retention policies Office 365 Enterprise 3 would be a more suitable package.

 Not by default but this is something that can be set up.

-Office 365 Works fine on Windows 7.
-However, Microsoft is ending support for Windows 7 in January 2020.
+Microsoft 365 works fine on Windows 7.
+However, note that Microsoft has ended support for Windows 7 in January 2020.

-These are two different things.
-Office 2016 can be bought as a standalone installer, this will eventually go out of date and need replacing.
-Office 365 is a subscription service giving you access to the latest versions of the software.
+Office 2019 can be bought as a standalone installer for apps like Word, PowerPoint, and Excel; this will eventually go out of date and need replacing.
+Microsoft 365 is a subscription service giving you access to the latest versions of the software.

-Yes, it works well on iOS, though it will not be the same experience as on the Desktop, the apps are very good.
+Yes, it works well on iOS.
+Although it will not be the same experience as on the desktop, the apps are very good for mobile work.

-This effectively means they will not provide the support you require in the event of a Ransomware attack or accident/malicious deletion of files by users, past a certain time period.
-This we recommended you take into account as part of the overall BCDR (Business Continuity & Data Recovery) strategy for your business
+This effectively means that Microsoft will not provide the support you require in the event of a ransomware attack or accident/malicious deletion of files by users, past a certain time period.
+We recommend you take into account regular backups as part of the overall BCDR (Business Continuity & Data Recovery) strategy for your business.